LOOSE-LIPS/loose-lips-2.0/src/routes/blog/la-houle-phils-odyssey-ont005/index.md

 description: >-
   Kosmische musik excursions by La Houle, put into image by graphic artist Antoine Djack, mirroring the minimalist, yet heartwarming and contemplative quality of this piece.
-Usually accustomed to noisy pop, the band&rsquo;s singer and composer Simon Sockeel took advantage of this confinement period to re-discover paintings by his grandfather, Lionel, which inspired him to re-think [...]Read More...
+Usually accustomed to noisy pop, the band’s singer and composer Simon Sockeel took advantage of this confinement period to re-discover paintings by his grandfather, Lionel, which inspired him to re-think [...]Read More...
 published: true